Ian Johnson (American football): Professional career

-Pre-draft measurables

-Minnesota Vikings

 Johnson ran the fastest 40-yard dash time for a running back at the 2009 NFL Combine with a 4.46.
 He was signed as a free agent with the Minnesota Vikings.
-In the fourth game of the preseason, Johnson ran for 2 touchdowns in 17 carries against the Dallas Cowboys.
+In the fourth game of the preseason, Johnson ran for two touchdowns in 17 carries against the Dallas Cowboys.
 The following season, Johnson was waived by the Vikings on September 4, 2010.
 He was re-signed to the practice squad two days later.